Rot-Weiss Essen: Financial problems and slow decline

-Between 1978 and the end of the century, Rot-Weiss was a solid second- or third-tier club, with just one season spent in the Oberliga Nordrhein (IV) in 1998–99.
+Between 1978 and the end of the century Rot-Weiss was a second- or third-tier club, with just one season spent in the regional Oberliga Nordrhein (IV) in 1998–99.
 During this period, the club was plagued by financial problems that saw it denied a licence in 1984, 1991, and 1994, leading to relegation from the 2.
 Bundesliga each time as a result.
 Bright spots during this period included winning the German amateur championship in 1992 and an appearance in the 1994 DFB-Pokal final, which they lost 1–3 to SV Werder Bremen.

 RWE returned to the Regionalliga Nord (III) in 1999, but dropped to the Oberliga (IV) the next season.
 In 2004, they won promotion back to the 2.
 Bundesliga, but stumbled to a 17th-place finish and were relegated once again.

-In November 2005 Pelé became an honorary club member (membership number 23101940).
+In November 2005, Pelé became an honorary club member (membership number 23101940).

 The team reappeared in the 2.
-Bundesliga after winning the Regionalliga Nord in 2006, but narrowly missed staying up when they lost the critical final match of the 2006–07 season 3–0 to Duisburg.

-Rot-Weiss became a fourth division side following the introduction of the 3.
-Liga in 2008 and a fifth division team after insolvency in 2010.
+Bundesliga after winning the Regionalliga Nord in 2006, but narrowly missed staying up when they lost the critical final match of the 2006–07 season 3–0 to MSV Duisburg.
+Rot-Weiss then became a fourth division side following the introduction of the 3.
+Liga in 2008.

+RWE filed for insolvency in June 2010 and were therefore not granted a license to continue playing in the Regionalliga West, but the club were granted a license to play in the fifth-tier NRW-Liga for the 2010–11 season whilst administrators restructured the club's finances.
 They won the fifth level NRW-Liga in 2010–11 and returned to Regionalliga West for the 2011–12 season.

+In March 2014, Marc Fascher was appointed as head coach on a contract until 2015.
+He was sacked on 31 March 2015.

+On 14 October 2017, Argirios Giannikis was appointed as manager of the club on a contract until the end of the season.
+He led Essen to pick up 13 points from the six games between his appointment and the winter break.
+On 20 January 2018, Giannikis announced that he would not renew his contract at Essen beyond the end of the season, as it was later announced that he was to become VfR Aalen manager for the following season.
+Having suffered hostility from Essen supporters for this decision, he left the club on 7 April 2018 and was immediately succeeded by Karsten Neitzel.

+Rot-Weiss were promoted to the 3.
+Liga for the 2022–23 season as champions of the 2021–22 Regionalliga West, returning to the third tier of German football for the first time in 14 years.

 Stadium

-Until 2012 Rot-Weiss used to play in the Georg-Melches-Stadion (capacity 15,000), named in honour of a former club president.
+Until 2012 Rot-Weiss played in the Georg-Melches-Stadion (capacity 15,000), named in honour of a former club president.
 In 1956, the team's home field became the first stadium in West Germany to have floodlights.

-Since August 2012 RWE has played in the new Stadion Essen (capacity 20,000).
+Since August 2012, RWE has played in the new Stadion Essen (capacity 20,000).
 The naming rights to the stadium include RWE AG.